lbutry/nii2stl_docker/README.md

 # Features
 - Simple installation and usage — just two commands to get started.
 - Compatible with pre-existing FreeSurfer [7.3+] output.
-- Enhanced anatomical accuracy by leveraging both FreeSurfer's recon-all and segment_subregions pipelines and by integrating ventricles.
+- Enhanced anatomical accuracy by leveraging both FreeSurfer's recon-all and segment_subregions pipelines, and by integrating ventricles.
 - Generates print-ready STL files for subcortical structures, cortical regions, and the whole brain.
 - Option to create a separate STL file for each hemisphere.
 - [BETA] Option to generate STL files for parcels of the Desikan-Killiany Atlas and brain lobes.
 - [BETA] Option to generate STL file for cerebral white matter.
 - Smaller Docker image (20.46 GB)
-- Technical feature: No longer requires FSL as a dependency.
+- Technical feature: No longer requires FSL as a dependency (saving 10 GB of space).
 - Technical feature: Runs entirely from a single Python file

 # Instructions